Root Chakra Symbol

 Click to explore a related article on this website!

 The root chakra is located between the perineum and lower spine.
-In addition, each of the organs in the human body are associated with one or more of the seven major chakras or energy centers.
-This aspect of root chakra meaning gives keys to creating optimal health on both energetic and physical levels.
-The root chakra governs the lower part of the body, including the legs, hips, knees, lower back, pelvis, organs of elimination (bladder and colon) and the lower spine.
+Each of the organs in the human body are associated with one or more of the seven major chakras or energy centers.
+This aspect of the root chakra reveals keys to creating optimal health on both energetic and physical levels.
+The root chakra governs the lower part of the body, including the legs, hips, knees, lower back, pelvis, organs of elimination (bladder and colon), and the lower spine.

 Creating a Physical Foundation for Life